• Skip to primary navigation

 There are at least 50 different inane theories as to where the word cocktail came from, ranging from Aztec princesses to horse’s tails, and none of them is any more likely than the other.

-In 1806, the word “cocktails” appeared in writing in a publication called the “Balance and Columbian Repository”, published in Hudson, New York.
-It was described as a composition of spirits with sugar, water and bitters.
+In 1806, the word “cocktails” appeared in writing in a weekly journal called the “Balance and Columbian Repository”, published in Hudson, New York.
+The word was defined as a composition of spirits with sugar, water and bitters.
 In 1862, the world appeared in “How to Mix Drinks, or The Bon-Vivant’s Companion”, by Jerry Thomas (1825-1885.)
 The book contains 236 recipes for mixed drinks, but Thomas referred to just 10 of them as cocktails.

 Sources